jrfaller/diggit/README.md

 ## Running analyses

 Once diggit is configured you can perform the analyses.
-First you have to perform the clone by using `dgit perform clones`.
+First, you have to clone the repositories by using `dgit perform clones`.
 Then you can launch the analyses by using `dgit perform analyses`.
 Finally, the joins are executed via the command `dgit perform joins`.

 At all time, you can check the status of your diggit folder by using `dgit status`.
 If you want more info on the status of a given repository, you can use the `dgit sources info https://github.com/jrfaller/diggit.git` command.

 ## Cleaning up

-If something is going error, you can always delete the results of the joins by using the command `dgit clean joins` and of the analysis with the command `dgit clean analyses`.
+If something is going wrong, you can always delete the results of the joins by using the command `dgit clean joins` and of the analysis with the command `dgit clean analyses`.